quininer/sarkara/README.md

 śarkarā
 =======

-Sarkara is a cryptography library like `libsodium`.
-But use only Post-Quantum cryptography algorithms.
+`Sarkara` is a cryptography library like [libsodium](https://github.com/jedisct1/libsodium), use only Post-Quantum cryptography algorithms.

 Public-key cryptography